mental32/exchange-orderbook/README.md

 ### bitcoind-grpc-proxy

-The currently existing jsonrpc and bitcoin rpc crates are not very well made, poorly documented, and impose unwanted dependencies on the project.
-The bitcoin core code itself is a type of C/C++ i can't navigate very well.
+The currently existing jsonrpc and bitcoin rpc crates are difficult to use and not fully featured.
+The bitcoin core code itself is a type of C/C++ I can not navigate very well.
 So I wrote a grpc proxy to expose a well-typed interface to the exchange service while dealing with the bitcoin core jsonrpc interactions in a separate process.

 # Progress Checklist